macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

       When the runtime can load `org.apache.hadoop.io.compress.ZStandardCodec` (we ship `hadoop-zstd.jar` on the class-path), `spark.read.text` decompresses Zstandard bytes inside each mapper and yields UTF-8 lines.
 This bypasses Python, the GIL and all serialization overhead, cutting ingest time to roughly half of the pure-Python baseline.
     - **Automatic fallback – partition-parallel Python.**
       If the codec is unavailable or version-mismatched, the code transparently switches to a Python fallback: `binaryFiles` → `zstandard.ZstdDecompressor` → RDD-to-DataFrame.
 Though a bit slower than the JVM route, it still leverages Spark partitioning and keeps the workload fully parallel.
-   - This adaptive strategy delivers a better IO throughput on codec-equipped clusters, while providing robust ETL pipeline across diverse environment.
+   - This adaptive strategy delivers a better IO throughput on codec-equipped clusters, while providing robust pipeline across diverse environment.

 - **Zero-copy decompression**
   Each mapper streams the Zstandard archives through Hadoop’s `ZStandardCodec` (`spark.read.text`), converting bytes → UTF-8 lines inside the JVM.
 This bypasses Python, the GIL, and serialization, cutting ingest time roughly in half compared with a Python-side zstandard fallback.